alirezavafi/hangfire-aspnetcore-plus/README.md

 - Allows dashboard with various authorization options (local requests only, user with role authentication, no authentication)
 - Adds Hangfire Health check to project
 - Allows custom keys for jobs and retrieve jobs using custom keys
+- Supports Dependency Injection for Job filters (Inherit JobFilterWithServiceProviderAttribute)
+- Job filters on success or failure states with dependency injection (Inherit JobFailureFilterAttribute or JobSuccessFilterAttribute)
 ### Instructions

 **First**, install the _Hangfire.AspNetCore.Plus_ [NuGet package](https://www.nuget.org/packages/Hangfire.AspNetCore.Plus) into your app.